 - Cook chopped onions in the same skillet on low-medium until soft and translucent, but not burnt or crispy.

-- Assemble musakhan by arranging pita breads on a baking sheet, spreading sumac onions, and adding chicken leg or shredded chicken.
-Broil for 3-4 minutes and garnish with nuts, sumac, parsley, olive oil, and lemon wedges.
-Or simply make musakhan rolls and bake.
+- Assemble musakhan.
+Arrange pita breads on a baking sheet, brush with olive oil, spread sumac onions, and add chicken leg or shredded chicken.
+Broil for 3-4 minutes.

-Top Tips
+My Top Tips

 The amount of water required when cooking onions on the stove will vary depending on the type of dish used.
-For a flat and wide casserole dish, approximately ½ cup of water is sufficient due to the condensation that adds moisture back to the dish.
+For a flat and wide casserole dish, approximately ยฝ cup of water is sufficient due to the condensation that adds moisture back to the dish.
 However, for a deeper pot, more water may be necessary.

 Be sure to use a generous amount of sumac and baharat spice blend, while maintaining a balance between the tartness of sumac and the warm and aromatic flavor of baharat.
 Too much baharat will result in a dish that is too dark in appearance.